abhijithp2100/Student-Social-Media-Addiction-Dashboard/README.md

 ## Conclusion

 This project demonstrates end-to-end data analysis — from raw dataset preparation to interactive dashboard creation.
-It highlights how behavioral data can be transformed into actionable insights to better understand student digital habits and their impact.
+It highlights how behavioral data can be transformed into actionable insights to better understand student digital habits and their real-world impact.